stonepros/stone/doc/releases/mimic.rst

 =============

 This is the first bugfix release of the Mimic v13.2.x long term stable release series.
-This release contains many fixes across all components of Ceph, including a few security fixes.
+This release contains many fixes across all components of Stone, including a few security fixes.
 We recommend that all users upgrade.

 Notable Changes